Many Photographers use RAID Storage to Increase the Speed of their Workflow

 Why Do I use a RAID

-I use a RAID because it is much more reliable than other forms of storage and because its data redundancy allows me to “store” my images safely.
-It lets me store and view my latest nature photos on all my connected devices and it can process my images so much faster than an external normal hard drive.
+I use a RAID because it is much more reliable than other forms of storage and because its data redundancy allows me to “store” my photographs safely.
+It lets me store and view my latest nature photos on all my connected devices and it can process my photographs so much faster than an external normal hard drive.
 My ThunderBay 4 delivers the speedy uptime processing I want while giving me the image protection I need!

 RAIDs are offered by several brands, do your proper research when you decide to buy one.